 Charles Schwab Active Trader Pulse Survey

-Charles Schwab surveyed active traders in April 2020 to get a pulse on their thoughts on the U.S. equities market during the COVID-19 crisis.
+Charles Schwab surveyed active traders in August 2020 to get a pulse on their thoughts on the U.S. equities market during the COVID-19 crisis.

 For analysis on the markets, expert insights and trading education, please tune in to Schwab Live Daily.

-Will volatility increase in Q2/2020 compared to Q1/2020?
+Will volatility increase in Q4 2020 compared to Q2-Q3 2020?
 Traders believe yes:

-Even with record volatility in March 2020, traders believe volatility in Q2 2020 will outpace Q1 2020.
+Despite record volatility in the first half of 2020, traders actually believe volatility will increase in Q4 2020.

-Traders expect the following sectors will experience the most volatility in 2020:
+Traders expect the following sectors will experience the most volatility for the rest of 2020: